CMS-Enterprise/batcave-omnibus/README.md

 would significantly increase the build time for Omnibus.
 There have also been several attempts to build it as statically linked binary with little success in alpine container.
-Adding it into Omnibus with all of the dependent dynamic libraries would increase the threat vector for the container.
+Adding it into Omnibus with all the dependent dynamic libraries would increase the threat vector for the container.

 ### Semgrep